MaxBly/djs-forms/README.md

     },
 })
 ```
-same as the upper one but you have access to the `ops` parameter which is provided when `f.display(post, ops)`
+same as the upper one but you have access to the `ops` parameter which has provided when doing `f.display(post, ops)`

 ```js
 f.creatPost({